qpv-research-group/solcore5/docs/tutorial.md

 - Dual junction GaInP/GaAs solar cell, lattice matched to GaAs.
 - The bottom cell has 30 strained-balanced quantum wells (QW), made of GaAsP/InGaAs.
-- There is a distributed Brag reflector on the back of the cell, designed to reflect the radiation in the wavelength range of the QWs.
 - There is a tunnel junction in between the subcells.
 - There is a dual layer anti-reflecting coating on the front made of MgF-ZnS